 Arcade Monitor FAQ

-configuration, and, for the first time, also allows this to work in
+and allows this to work in

 only use a conventional PC monitor.
 What is the benefit of

 this card?
 My ordinary card seems to work fine with MAME.

 When you run most MAME games, a process called Hardware Stretch is